 Like most gun owners, I grew up being taught that the NRA is the oldest gun rights organization in the country.
-Not only did I believe this, I was a member of the NRA for some time before realizing that the organization was never really tough on gun control.
+Not only did I believe this, but I was also a member of the NRA for some time before realizing that the organization was never really tough on gun rights.

 In 2010 I didn’t renew my membership and sought to tithe my hard-earned money elsewhere to a more deserving organization.
 Years later I learned about the untold history of the NRA, and what I learned shocked my conscience.

 The NRA has become a hot topic in recent weeks beginning with its lawsuit against Ackerman-McQueen, their (now former) public relations company.
 Though its suit and the resulting countersuits have brought much overdue attention, it seems to finally be the breach in the dam.